 Action: Use findByPrimaryKey to find a valid entity of the desired key instead of holding on to a reference to an entity instance.

-This exception mainly occurs when developer/User removes a row from ViewObject and try to access it again to set any value or to commit transaction .
+This exception mainly occurs when developer/User removes a row from ViewObject and try to access it again to set any value or to commit the transaction.

-if entity(object of a row in table) is removed and then accessed from cache throws this exception
+if an entity(object of a row in the table) is removed and then accessed from cache throws this exception

 Steps to reproduce DeadEntityAccessException–